John French, 1st Earl of Ypres: Loos

 French went sick in September, Robertson acting as Commander-in-Chief BEF.
 Both GHQ and First Army persuaded themselves that the Loos attack could succeed, perhaps as the use of gas, whose use by the Germans at Second Ypres had been condemned by Sir John, would allow a decisive victory.
-Sir John decided to keep a strong reserve consisting of the Cavalry Corps, the Indian Cavalry Corps and Haking's XI Corps, which consisted of the Guards Division and two New Army Divisions (21st and 24th) just arrived in France.
-French was privately doubtful that a breakthrough would be achieved and was concerned that in the event of failure the government would want to "change the bowler" (letters to Winifred 18 and 21 September).
+French was privately doubtful that a breakthrough would be achieved and was concerned that in the event of failure the government would want to "change the bowler".
 Haig (and Foch) wanted the reserves close to hand to exploit a breakthrough on the first day; French agreed to deploy them closer to the front but still thought they should be committed on the second day.

 On the day of the attack, the engineers manning the poison gas cylinders warned not to use them, citing the weakness and unpredictability of the wind.
 When overruled by Lt-General Hubert Gough the gas drifted back into the British lines and caused more British than German casualties.
 Though one division did break through the German defences on the first day (25 September), French had positioned reserves too far to the rear, and they only reached the front line by night.
-Wanting to be closer to the battle, French had moved to a forward command post at Lilliers, less than 20 miles behind First Army's front.
+Wanting to be closer to the battle, French had moved to a forward command post at Lillers, less than 20 miles behind First Army's front.
 He left Robertson and most of his staff behind at GHQ and had no direct telephone link to the First Army.
 Haig's infantry attacked at 6.30 am on 25 September and he sent an officer by car requesting release of the reserves at 7 am—he did not hear until 10.02 am that the divisions were moving up to the front.
-French visited Haig between 11 and 11:30 and agreed that Haig could have the reserve, but rather than using the telephone he drove to Haking's headquarters and gave the order personally at 12:10 pm.
+French visited Haig between 11 and 11:30 and agreed that Haig could have the reserve, but rather than using the telephone he drove to Richard Haking's headquarters and gave the order personally at 12:10 pm.
 Haig then heard from Haking at 1.20 pm that the reserves were moving forward, but by the time the men, already exhausted from an overnight march in the rain, reached the front line through the chaos of the battlefield they were committed against strengthened German positions the following morning.